 You could have it easy.
 Maybe none of the above will happen.

 But this is a realistic scenario, and it is something you have to think about before moving abroad.

 If all of these risks are worth it, then by all means.

-If you are able to manage your expectation and make alternative plans before taking the plunge to move abroad, then by all means.
+If you are able to manage your expectation that you might not get to live abroad forever, then by all means.

 Want to Move Abroad?